kragorg/dng/Appendix B — Dramatis Personae.md

 4. **Bill**: A Glassblade, providing warnings at the tavern about the dangers associated with the curse impacting Urgon and Tulgi.

-5. **Bortock**: A jovial dwarf who tends bar in the local tavern and interacts with the adventurers, providing them with refreshments and useful local insights.
+5. **Arl Bortock**: A jovial dwarf who tends bar in the local tavern and interacts with the adventurers, providing them with refreshments and useful local insights.

 6. **Doctor Pepe**: Originally a rogue observing the adventurers stealthily, he reveals his true intent and aligns with them, contributing with his investigative prowess.